Kendall, Kansas

 Kendall is an unincorporated community in Hamilton County, Kansas, United States.
-It is located near U.S. Route 50 approximately 12 mi southeast of Syracuse.
+It is located near U.S. Route 50, approximately 12 mi southeast of Syracuse.

 History

 The frontiersman Charles "Buffalo" Jones, who in 1879 had co-founded Garden City, left from Kendall in 1886 on a hunt to try to capture remaining buffalo to prevent their looming extinction.
-Kendall has a post office with ZIP code 67857.

 Education

-Kendall is a part of USD 494 Syracuse.
+The community is served by Syracuse USD 494 public school district, located in the city of Syracuse.

 Kendall schools were closed through school unification.
 The Kendall High School mascot was Kendall Bobcats.